Dale Earnhardt Jr. to retire after this season

+"Having influence over my exit only became meaningful when it started to seem most unlikely," Earnhardt said.
+"As you know, I missed a few races last year and during that time I had to face the realization that my driving career may have already ended without me so much as getting a vote on the table.
+Of course, in life we're not promised a vote, and that's especially true in racing."

+He informed Hendrick Motorsports owner Rick Hendrick on March 29 of his plan to retire.
+Earnhardt said telling his boss of nearly 10 years was the toughest part of his decision.

-Colorful, candid and talented, Earnhardt has been plagued by concussions the last several years and he missed half of last season recovering from the latest head injury.
-It caused him to delay contract talks on an extension to drive the No. 88 Chevrolet, and the two-time Daytona 500 winner with deep family roots in auto racing appears ready to call it quits.
+Colorful, candid and talented, Earnhardt has been plagued by concussions the last several years and he missed half of last season recovering from a head injury.
+He had delayed contract talks on an extension to drive the No. 88 Chevrolet, and the two-time Daytona 500 winner will now call it quits when the season ends in November.

-A third-generation racer, Earnhardt turns 43 in October, is newly married and has said he wants to start a family.
+"You deserve everything, all the awards and accolades," Hendrick said.
+"There will never be another Dale Earnhardt Jr. You're the one."

 "I feel good.
 We'll get in here and find out," he said as he walked to the care center.